 Sometimes called "dancing lady orchids", Oncidiums offer lots of colorful, smallish flowers in clusters of 50 or more.
 They commonly appear in shades of yellow, purple, red, pink, and white, often with flamboyant, contrasting markings.

-This is another type of low-fuss orchid I recommend for beginners.
+This is another type of low-fuss orchid that I recommend for beginners.
 Oncidium selections do best in medium to bright light.
 Water them weekly or every other week and feed them monthly in spring and summer with an orchid fertilizer.
 They do best in temperatures from 50 to 75F.

 Dendrobium orchids are often seen at florists in bouquets since they offer long-lasting blooms (they stay looking good for a month or more) in a wonderful array of colors from white to purple, pink, and even green.
-Dendrobiums are a good beginners orchid since they are not real fussy.
+Dendrobiums are a good beginners' orchid since they are not real fussy.
 They thrive in bark and rock mixes.

 Dendrobium selections prefer a spot in medium to bright light.
-Water them weekly or every other week - they like to be watered and allowed to dry out.
+Water them weekly or every other week; they like to be watered and allowed to dry out.
 Fertilize them monthly with a plant food formulated for orchids.
 They do best in temperatures from 50 to 70F.
 Hundreds of dendrobiums are available; the most common types keep their foliage all year and bloom on new stems.

 Cattleyas are frequently thought of as corsage orchids, but they make wonderful indoor plants, as well as cut flowers.
 The blooms are often fragrant and appear in a wide range of colors, from red to pink, white, purple, yellow, and orange.
 Some selections feature eye-catching markings in other colors.
 These plants are both hardy and beautiful.

 Cattleya orchids do best in medium or bright light.
 Water them once a week or two, and feed them monthly in spring and summer with an orchid fertilizer to get the biggest blooms.
 They do best in temperatures from 50 to 70F.
 Cattleya orchids can bloom twice a year and the flowers last for weeks.
 Make sure they get plenty of light so they rebloom quickly.